ikeda042/CytoMatic4/Readme.md

 $$ \Sigma\mathbf{w}=\lambda\mathbf{w} $$

 Select the eigenvector corresponding to the eigenvalue where λ1 > λ2 as the direction of cell elongation.
+(Longer axis)

 ### Result: